MeiKatz/wp-section-editing/README.md

 ### Manual Installation

-1. Upload the `bu-section-editing` folder to the `/wp-content/plugins/` directory
+1. Upload the `secdor-section-editing` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 To complete the advanced permissions workflow, install the [BU Versions Plugin](http://wordpress.org/extend/plugins/bu-versions "BU Versions Plugin").